alexpacheco/devtools/README.md

 # Development Tools

-Repository for storing my presentation, TeX and PDF files for HPC seminars on Makefiles, Software Installation, SPACK, Debugging and Profiling.
+Repository for storing my RMD, HTML, TeX and PDF files for seminars on Makefiles, Software Installation, SPACK, Debugging and Profiling.

 # Contributer
 Alex Pacheco